deeptoaster/16-824-project/README.md

     images](https://openaipublic.azureedge.net/main/point-e/coco_images.zip).
 2. Extract desired stills from the videos rendered by DreamFusion into a dedicated directory.
-The filename of each image should be the prompt used to generate it followed by the image extension; see the COCO evaluation images for examples.
+The filename of each image should be the prompt used to generate it followed by a period and anything else after that, such as a frame index and file extension; see the COCO evaluation images for examples.
 3. Run CLIP R-Precision with _evaluate.py_, using either of the two COCO image sets and optionally excluding evaluation images whose prompts contain certain words.
 For example, we might generate using the prompt "there is a